hazavi/capybara-gpt/START_HERE.md

-# 📖 Start Here!
+# Getting Started with CapybaraGPT

-Welcome to **CapybaraGPT** - Your private ChatGPT alternative that runs 100% locally on your computer!
+> **A private ChatGPT alternative running 100% locally on your computer.**

+## 🎯 What is CapybaraGPT?

+CapybaraGPT is a privacy-focused AI assistant that runs entirely on your local machine.
+No cloud services, no data collection, no subscriptions.

+**Core Capabilities:**

-💬 **Chat about anything** - Ask questions, get coding help, brainstorm ideas 📄 **Analyze documents** - Upload PDFs/TXT/MD files and ask questions about them 🔒 **Complete privacy** - Everything stays on your machine, no cloud, no tracking
+- 💬 **General Conversations** - Ask questions, get coding help, brainstorm ideas
+- 📄 **Document Analysis** - Upload PDFs/TXT/MD and chat with your documents
+- 🔒 **Complete Privacy** - Everything stays on your machine, no external connections

 ## 🎯 What You Need to Know